Azure/azure-iot-sdk-c/readme.md

   | vcpkg: 2023-01-13 | lts_01_2023 | LTS_01_2023_Ref01 | 2023-01-13 | 2024-01-13 |
   | vcpkg: 2022-09-15 | lts_07_2022 | LTS_07_2022_Ref02 | 2022-09-15 | 2023-09-15 |

+'Maintenance End Date' refers to the end of life support of the related version.

 ## Release Example

 Below is a hypothetical example of versioning and tagging for the C SDK. `minor` versions are distinguished by color.